samasthiti/samasthiti/_threeddesigns/akshay-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 30 feet by 50 feet which is ground, first floor, and tower room only.
-The house was designed in modern style at a budget of 2,50,000/-.The elevation contains grey textured tile work, with a balcony at the front, and the MS panel main gate, with two sliding glass windows at the front, given ambient light for aesthetic purposes.
+The house elevation was designed in modern style at a budget of 2,50,000/-.The elevation contains grey textured tile work, with a balcony at the front, and the MS panel main gate, with two sliding glass windows at the front, given ambient light for aesthetic purposes.

 **Plot size -** 30 Feet x 50 Feet